cosmos/ibc/spec/ics-025-handler-interface/README.md

 ### Client lifecycle management

-By default, clients are unowned: any module MAY create a new client, query any existing client, update any existing client, and delete any existing client not in use.
+By default, clients are unowned: any module may create a new client, query any existing client, update any existing client, and delete any existing client not in use.

 The handler interface exposes `createClient`, `updateClient`, `queryClientConsensusState`, `queryClient`, and `submitMisbehaviourToClient` as defined in [ICS 2](../ics-002-client-semantics).

 ### Connection lifecycle management

-By default, connections are unowned.
-Connections MAY be closed by any module, but only when all channels associated with the connection have been closed by the modules which opened them and a timeout has passed since the connection was opened.

 The handler interface exposes `connOpenInit`, `connOpenTry`, `connOpenAck`, `connOpenConfirm`, and `queryConnection`, as defined in [ICS 3](../ics-003-connection-semantics).